pagkly/Zed/Investopedia3/Getting a Grip on Holding Companies.md

 ## Example of a Holding Company

-An example of a well-known holding company is [Berkshire Hathaway](https://www.investopedia.com/terms/b/berkshire-hathaway.asp), which owns assets in more than one hundred public and private companies, including Dairy Queen, Clayton Homes, Duracell, GEICO, Fruit of the Loom, RC Wiley Home Furnishings and Marmon Group.
+An example of a well-known holding company is [[Berkshire Hathaway]](https://www.investopedia.com/terms/b/berkshire-hathaway.asp), which owns assets in more than one hundred public and private companies, including Dairy Queen, Clayton Homes, Duracell, GEICO, Fruit of the Loom, RC Wiley Home Furnishings and Marmon Group.
 Berkshire likewise boasts minor holdings in The Coca-Cola Company, Goldman Sachs, IBM, American Express, Apple, Delta Airlines, and Kinder Morgan.